Divinejicks/ping-pong/README.md

 3. aws lambda
 4. dynamoDb

+## Authorization
+The aws api gateways are protected by the AWS IAM authorization

 # How to run the project
 since it is a serverless project, we can access it on aws.
 The backend is handled by the aws lambda functions and dynamoDB while the front is deployed on the static S3 bucket.